NickleDave/visual-search-nets/README.md

 Experiments to measure the behavior of deep neural networks performing a visual search task.

+For some background and a summary of the results, please see [this Jupyter notebook](./docs/notebooks/results.ipynb).

 ## Installation
 Experiments were run using Anaconda on Ubuntu 16.04.
 The following commands were used to create the environment: